lab1092/blender-manual_ja/manual/render/freestyle/parameter_editor/line_style/color.rst

 Range Min and Range Max
    The limits of the mapping from "distance to object" to "color in ramp".
-   If the current point of the stroke is at :guilabel:`Range Min` or less from the target, it will take the start color of the ramp, and conversely, if it is at :guilabel:`Range Max` or more from the target, it will take the end color of the ramp.
+   If the current point of the stroke is at *Range Min* or less from the target, it will take the start color of the ramp, and conversely, if it is at *Range Max* or more from the target, it will take the end color of the ramp.
    These values are in the current scene's units, not in pixels!

 Fill Range by Selection